 - 50-60% calories from carbohydrates

 Beyond these general recommendations, patients in anorexia nervosa recovery typically don’t need special foods.
-Everyday foods that most families eat can be incorporated into the diet to support healing, rebuild tissue, and correct nutritional deficiencies.
-(4)
+Everyday foods that most families eat can be incorporated into the diet to support healing, rebuild tissue, and correct nutritional deficiencies.5

-Many people in recovery from AN experience slowed digestion and GI distress during the recovery process, especially at the beginning.
-Foods that are lower in fiber, including nutritional supplement drinks, can be a helpful strategy to increase caloric intake while minimizing food volume, which reduces digestive discomfort.
-(6)
+Many people in recovery from AN experience slowed digestion (gastroparesis) and GI distress during the recovery process, especially at the beginning.
+Foods that are lower in fiber, including nutritional supplement drinks, can be a helpful strategy to increase caloric intake while minimizing food volume, which reduces digestive discomfort.7

 Developing an eating plan

-It can be challenging to increase your food intake during recovery, but support from friends, family, peers, and treatment professionals can help to develop a meal plan and stay consistent with following it.
+It can be challenging to increase your food intake during recovery, but support from friends, family, peers, and treatment professionals can help you develop a meal plan and consistently follow it.

 If you’re struggling to develop a healthier mindset around eating, the following tips can help you with meal planning:

-- Pair fear foods with foods that feel safer and talk to your providers about receiving support during exposures to new or scary foods.
-(1)
+- Pair foods that are feared with foods that feel safer, and talk to your providers about receiving support during exposures to new or scary foods.

 - Check in regularly with your goals for recovery to help provide motivation during difficult stages in the process.

 And remember: Anorexia nervosa is a mental health issue above all else.
 Even if you manage to gain weight, it can still be a mental struggle to adjust to the change.
 Meet yourself with compassion, and be assured that you're not only doing your best, but doing what's best for you and your body.